tgilbert/hapi-sql/README.md

 # hapi-sql
-A sequelized plugin for hapi.js
+A sequelize plugin for hapi.js